-This page tells you about a new treatment called radium 223.
+This page tells you about an internal radiotherapy treatment called radium 223.
 There is information about

 Radium is very similar to calcium.
 Like calcium it is taken up by active bone cells.
 This makes it a good way of targeting bone cancer cells.
 Cancer cells are more active than bone cells and so more likely to pick up the radium 223.

 Radium 223 treatment uses a type of radiation called alpha particles to kill cancer cells.
 Your doctor injects the radium 223 into your blood and it circulates to your bones.
 The cancer cells in the bone take it up.
 The radiation only travels a short distance, between 2 and 10 cells deep.
 This is much less than a millimetre.
 So it means that the cancer cells receive a high dose of radiation.
 But healthy cells receive only a low dose or no radiation.
 So this treatment causes fewer side effects than some other types of radiotherapy.

 Trials are looking into radium 223 as a treatment for breast cancers that have spread to the bone.

 You have radium 223 as an injection into a vein.
 Usually this is through a thin short tube (a cannula) put into a vein in your arm each time you have treatment.

 Researchers are still working out how many treatments are best.
 In the most recent research for prostate cancer that had spread to the bone, men had an injection of radium 223 once every 4 weeks.
 They had 6 injections in total.
 We need more research to find out if the treatment continues working if it is given for a longer time.
 And we also need to find out whether the side effects increase with longer treatment.

 Early phase trials showed that radium 223 could help men with prostate cancer that had spread to the bones when hormone treatment was no longer working.
 It also found that the side effects were mild.